deep-security/aws-security-hub/README.md

 ![Subscribe to Trend Micro:Deep Security](docs/subscribe-to-deep-security.png)

-### Configure The AWS Lambda Function
+### Configure the AWS Lambda Function

 Using the CloudFormation template in this repository, you can easily deploy the required AWS Lambda function and assign the proper permissions via the AWS IAM execution role.

-The code requires the following permissions to run;
+The code requires these permissions to run:

 - read access to the target Amazon SNS topic that Deep Security is sending events to
 - write access to the AWS Security Hub API, specifically the ImportFindings function calls